hinczhang/Machine-Learning-for-3D-Geometry/MSN/README.md

 Line 10: add `from SoftPool import soft_pool2d, SoftPool2d`
 Line 58: add `self.pool = SoftPool2d(kernel_size=(1,1), stride=(1,1))`
 Line 66: add `x = self.pool(x)`
 This revision mainly works for testing importing SoftPool.
+**30.06.2022**
+Investigate the possible use of STN.
 ### RUN IT!
 Use `train.py` to train and use `val.py` to validate.
 Actually two of them use the same dataset (*val*)
 Please notice: to reduce the batch size, it is suggested that you could set `--num_points` as the multiples of 1024, like: